 AJFF is so excited to be partnering with WSB-TV's Family 2 Family for this year's festival.
 Started in 1986, the Family 2 Family initiative is a broad based on-air campaign and the longest-running locally produced, comprehensive, stationwide public service effort in Georgia.

 Almost synonymous with the annual Atlanta Jewish Film Festival is the Atlanta Jewish Times coverage of it.
 Find reviews of this year's lineup to aid you in selecting your picks for the 2019 AJFF.

 Tickets for the 19th annual Atlanta Jewish Film Festival are now available for purchase.
-Get your tickets now for this cinematic event, returning for 23 days from January 24 to February 15, all across Atlanta.
+Get your tickets now for this cinematic event, returning for 21 days from February 6 to February 26, all across Atlanta.
 Screenings will sell out so be sure to get them today.

 You've seen the films for this year's lineup.
 You've read the film descriptions.
 Perhaps you've watched some of the trailers?
 But maybe you're curious about the big picture around this year's festival.
 Just how does this all break down, by the numbers?

 Pictured: Scott Banks with his wife, Dr. Mahalia Way